-- · Obtain regular full college admission and good academic standing status. - Complete all required learning support competencies, if applicable, before applying to the Nursing Program. - Submit a completed Nursing Program application to the Nursing Office by March 1st for fall, February 1st for summer admission, and September 1st for spring admission.
-Summer admission is limited to the LPN-RN Career Mobility Track. - Fulfill the following academic requirements: - College cumulative GPA of 2.5 on a 4.0 scale. - Complete all required pre-requisite courses with a grade of "C" or above. - Submit official transcripts of high school, technology center, and college work to the Admissions Office by the application deadline. - · Submit official ACT exam scores. - Report if any license in any health care field has been disciplined, suspended, revoked, or denied. - · Report any felony convictions.
+- · Obtain regular full college admission and good academic standing status. - Complete all required learning support competencies, if applicable, and be eligible to enroll in college-level math without a co-requisite learning lab, before applying to the Nursing Program. - Submit a completed Nursing Program application to the Nursing Office by March 1st for fall, February 1st for summer admission, and September 1st for spring admission.
+Summer admission is limited to the LPN-RN Career Mobility Track. - · Fulfill the following academic requirements: - College cumulative GPA of 2.5 on a 4.0 scale. - Complete all required pre-requisite courses with a grade of "C" or above - Submit official transcripts of high school and college work to the Admissions Office by the application deadline. - · Submit official ACT exam scores. - Report if any license in any health care field has been disciplined, suspended, revoked, or denied. - · Report any felony convictions.